maxtez-raspbaker/tezos-rpi3/Home.md

 ### _Tezos will be the first blockchain technology spreading everywhere through a swarm of tiny machines_

 ***
+#### PLEASE NOTE: in this wiki F28 is the Fedora version that will support RPI3 Tezos nodes on the alphanet, betanet and mainnet networks (when they will be activated) until May 2019.

+***

 Looking for info or willing to share your experience about Tezos self-delegation and baking on RPI3? this is your place!